remput/enum-script/README.md

 # enum-script
 My enumeration script for generic scans of multiple specific IP addresses

 WARNING: Downloading this file from the website may cause some errors.
-Use dos2unix to solve it.
+Use dos2unix to fix it.

-To fix,
 > dos2unix enum.sh

 To run it,